How to Get More Visitors to Your Site Using Google!

 Question 2) How do I easily create backlinks to my web pages?

 Answer 2) One of the easiest ways is by contacting relevant blog owners and asking them to share your blog post with others that might be interested.
+If you’ve created high-quality content that beats your competitors content, webmasters would be more likely to share it.

 Question 3) How do I get hundreds or thousands of visitors using these strategies?